Lukoil: Environmental incidents

 On one of the storage ponds at JSC "Lukoil-Volgograd-neftepererabotka" between 25 July and 8 August 1996, oil sludge was ignited due to the improper conduct of welding operations.
 The surface layer of oil products was formed during the last two decades, and a similar ignition in this area was already noted in 1972.
 As a result of the 1996 fire, approximately 50,000 tons of oil products were burned, as the soil at this site was already saturated with volatile fractions.
 Where the fire was first lit, the concentration of carbon monoxide exceeded the permissible standards by almost 28 times, nitrogen dioxide tripled, hydrogen sulfide and phenol more than 1.5 times.
 In the residential areas of the Krasnoarmeysky district of Volgograd, located 7 km from the fire, as well as in the nearby settlements - B. and M. Chapurnik, Dubov Gully, Chervlen, Tingut - the content of combustion products in the air also exceeded the maximum permissible concentration.
 In the liquidation of this major technogenic emergency with severe environmental consequences, the divisions of the Ministry of Emergency Situations of Russia took part.

-In the fall of 2003, the Russian Emergencies Ministry revealed the oil spill as a result of the depressurization of the interfacial oil pipeline belonging to the TPP Lukoil-Usinskneftegaz on the territory of the Komi Republic near the city of Usinsk.
+In the autumn of 2003, the Russian Emergencies Ministry revealed the oil spill as a result of the depressurization of the interfacial oil pipeline belonging to the TPP Lukoil-Usinskneftegaz on the territory of the Komi Republic near the city of Usinsk.
 The area of oil pollution in one case was about 1.8 thousand m^{2}, in the second - 377 m^{2}.

 On 25 January 2011, at about 10:00 (local time), as a result of oil leakage in the engine room of LGPZ (CCI "Langepasneftegaz"), there was a fire.
 More than 50 firefighters extinguished the fire.
 The plant suspended its work.

 On 20 April 2012, at the Trebs field, jointly developed by Lukoil and Bashneft, an accident occurred that caused significant damage to the natural environment.
 Over the course of a day, oil continued to flow from the reopened well, resulting in large-scale contamination of the surrounding territory.
 According to the press service of the administration of the Nenets Autonomous Okrug, the contamination area exceeded 5 thousand square meters, the volume of spilled oil, according to Bashneft, was 600 tonnes (in independent sources, numbers were up to 2.2 thousand tonnes).

 On 11 May 2021, a leakage was identified in a pipeline connected to Lukoil's Oshkoye field.
 The spill was estimated at 100 tons of oil, yet environmentalists argued that 100 tons is an underestimate.
 The spill had infiltrated the Kolva river and traveled upstream, affecting the river habitats.
 Russia's Northwest Komi Republic declared an emergency.
 The damage was estimated at $4.1 billion.